-'My father and Maria are coming to me in March,' added Charlotte, 'and I hope you will consent to be of the party.
-Indeed, Eliza, you will be as welcome as either of them.'
+"My father and Maria are to come to me in March," added Charlotte, "and I hope you will consent to be of the party.
+Indeed, Eliza, you will be as welcome to me as either of them."

-The wedding took place; the bride and bridegroom set off for Kent from the church door, and everybody had as much to say, or to hear, on the subject as usual.
-Elizabeth soon heard from her friend; and their correspondence was as regular and frequent as it had ever been; that it should be equally unreserved was impossible.
-Elizabeth could never address her without feeling that all the comfort of intimacy was over, and though determined not to slacken as a correspondent, it was for the sake of what had been, rather than what was.
-Charlotte's first letters were received with a good deal of eagerness; there could not but be curiosity to know how she would speak of her new home, how she would like Lady Catherine, and how happy she would dare pronounce herself to be; though, when the letters were read, Elizabeth felt that Charlotte expressed herself on every point exactly as she might have foreseen.
+The wedding took place: the bride and bridegroom set off for Kent from the church door, and everybody had as much to say or to hear on the subject as usual.
+Elizabeth soon heard from her friend, and their correspondence was as regular and frequent as it ever had been: that it should be equally upreserved was impossible.
+Elizabeth could never correspondence was as regular and frequent as it ever had been: that it should be equally unreserved was impossible.
+Elizabeth could never address her without feeling that all the comfort of intimacy was over; and, though determined not to slacken as a correspondent, it was for the sake of what had been rather than what was.
+Charlotte's first letters were received with a good deal of eagerness: there could not but be curiosity to know how she would speak of her new home, how she would like Lady Catherine, and how happy she would dare pronounce herself to be; though, when the letters were read, Elizabeth felt that Charlotte expressed herself on every point exactly as she might have foreseen.
 She wrote cheerfully, seemed surrounded with comforts, and mentioned nothing which she could not praise.
 The house, furniture, neighbourhood, and roads, were all to her taste, and Lady Catherine's behaviour was most friendly and obliging.
-It was Mr. Collins's picture of Hunsford and Rosings rationally softened; and Elizabeth perceived that she must wait for her own visit there to know the rest.
+It was Mr. Collins's picture of Hunsford and Rosings rationally softened; and Elizabeth perceived that she must wait for her own visit there, to know the rest.

-Jane had already written a few lines to her sister to announce their safe arrival in London; and when she wrote again, Elizabeth hoped it would be in her power to say something of the Bingleys.
+Jane had already written a few lines to her sister, to announce their safe arrival in London; and when she wrote again, Elizabeth hoped it would be in her power to say something of the Bingleys.

 Her impatience for this second letter was as well rewarded as impatience generally is.
-Jane had been a week in town without either seeing or hearing from Caroline.
+Jane had been a week in town, without either seeing or hearing from Caroline.
 She accounted for it, however, by supposing that her last letter to her friend from Longbourn had by some accident been lost.

-'My aunt,' she continued, 'is going to-morrow into that part of the town, and I shall take the opportunity of calling in Grosvenor Street.'
+"My aunt," she continued, "is going to-morrow into that part of the town, and I shall take the opportunity of calling in Grosvenor Street."

 She wrote again when the visit was paid, and she had seen Miss Bingley.
-'I did not think Caroline in spirits,' were her words, 'but she was very glad to see me, and reproached me for giving her no notice of my coming to London.
-I was right, therefore, my last letter had never reached her.
+"I did not think Caroline in spirits," were her words, "but she was very glad to see me, and reproached me for giving her no notice of my coming to London.
+I was right, therefore; my last letter had never reached her.
 I inquired after their brother, of course.
 He was well, but so much engaged with Mr. Darcy that they scarcely ever saw him.
-I found that Miss Darcy was expected to dinner.
-I wish I could see her.
+I found that Miss Darcy was expected to dinner: I wish I could see her.
 My visit was not long, as Caroline and Mrs. Hurst were going out.
-I dare say I shall see them soon here.'
+I dare say I shall soon see them here."